Email Infrastructure Built for Web3's Security Requirements

 RegulationRequirementHow MultiMail helps

 SEC Digital Asset GuidanceEmail communications about token offerings, staking yields, or investment returns may constitute regulated financial promotions.
 These require disclosures, must not be misleading, and may require pre-review by compliance staff.gated_send and gated_all modes route all promotional drafts to a pending queue before delivery.
-Compliance reviewers can inspect message body, recipient list, and attached metadata before approving.
+Compliance reviewers can inspect message body, recipient list, and tags before approving.
 Rejected messages are logged with the reviewer's decision — creating a record that a human reviewed the content before it was blocked or approved.

 GDPRUser communications containing personally identifiable information — wallet addresses linked to identities, KYC data, transaction histories — must be handled with data minimization and purpose limitation principles.
 Users in EEA jurisdictions retain the right to erasure.Mailboxes can be scoped to specific use cases and data types.
-The tag_email and manage_contacts tools allow agents to manage data retention without manual intervention.
+The set_tags and search_contacts tools allow agents to manage data retention without manual intervention.
 Dedicated compliance mailboxes with read_only oversight isolate PII-handling agents from send access, reducing the attack surface for data exposure.

 CAN-SPAMCommercial email messages must include accurate header information, a physical postal address, and a functional unsubscribe mechanism.
 Transactional messages are exempt but must be genuinely transactional in nature.MultiMail enforces sender authentication (SPF, DKIM, DMARC) on all outbound sends from multimail.dev and custom domains.
-Tags and metadata let agents distinguish transactional from promotional sends at the message level, supporting accurate classification for CAN-SPAM purposes.
+Tags let agents distinguish transactional from promotional sends at the message level, supporting accurate classification for CAN-SPAM purposes.

 Common questions